jayc-1111/block-whiteboard/important-notes.md

 - **Key Technical Details**:
   - Uses ESM imports from esm.sh CDN
   - Fallback to contenteditable if initialization fails
-  - Auto-saves content to card.initialContent on update
+  - Auto-saves content to file.initialContent on update
   - Proper cleanup with destroy method
-  - Works with existing card expand/collapse system
+  - Works with existing file expand/collapse system
 - **Testing**: Use test-tiptap.html to verify all features work correctly

 ### 23. TipTap Inline Initialization Fix (8/6/2025)